Orchid Care - Cattleya (KAT-lee-a)

 Light

-Because Cattleya's grow high in the trees they require high light with some direct sun.
+Because Cattleya's grow high in the trees they require strong light with some direct sun.
 Their foliage should be rigid and medium to light green in color.
 If the leaves are dark green and floppy, the plant isn't getting enough light.
-If your plant refuses to bloom, it's not getting enough light!
+If your plant refuses to bloom, it's probably not getting enough light!

 catt-leafcolor01.jpg